SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 ========================
 It is beyond the scope of this documentation to explain the complete setup Firebase Cloud Messaging.
-It sends EEW messages based on the magnitude prefered internally (see
+It sends EEW messages based on the magnitude prefered internally (see section *Magnitude Association and Scoring*).
-:ref:`the sceewlog internal scoring method<Magnitude Association and Scoring>`).
 In order to understand the Firebase Cloud Messaging interface see `Firebase Cloud Messaging`_ and `HTTP protocol`_.
 This interface is activated with:

 .. code-block:: sh